hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

         Please just override these functions for online interactions. :class:`OnlineHead` is also useful for this purpose.

-        Next, for the second purpose, you can customize how to convert a deterministic policy to a stochastic policy using following functions.
+        Next, for the second purpose, you can customize how to convert a deterministic policy to a stochastic policy using the following functions.

         * :class:`sample_action_and_output_pscore_online`
         * :class:`calc_action_choice_probability`